dgray001/gray_online/PLANS.md

  - Can resign from game => AI takes over
  - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename
  - Player's cards can automatically resize => listener on game div resize

+v0.6: Advanced risq
+ - Setup db in prod and dev
+ - Can create profile / login
+ - Reporting => admin login can access admin page to see reports, etc.
+ - Can report bugs / email admin / etc.
+ - Advanced risq mechanics
+    => various terrains / resources
+    => various buildings
+    => various units / can assign formations/etc. to control how they fight
+ - Can make friends / personal DMs (all DMs and chatboxes saved)
+ - Can see other people's stats

+v0.7: Savable games
+ - Can save games if everyone logged in and all players agree
+ - Can launch a saved game if logged in
+ - Risq is fully playable with custom settings
  - Upgraded chatbox => emoji selector, taunts, message id, turn off emoticon converter
  - Upgrade frontend animations for all games (add sound effects)

-v0.6: Can launch risq
- - Hexagonal board on frontend that can be scrolled and translated
- - Basic turn logic
- - Create db tables and design rules
- - Initial backend logic
+v0.8: More card games
+ - Poker => save chips?
+ - Egyptian rats crap
- - Initial frontend logic / animations / styles
+ - Abstract card table, card player, and trick cards / animations
- - Can make friends / personal DMs (all DMs and chatboxes saved)
- - Can see other people's shats

-v0.7: Advanced risq
- - Can save games if everyone logged in and all players agree
- - Reporting => admin login can access admin page to see reports, etc.
- - Can report bugs / email admin / etc.
- - Advanced risq rules / variations

-v0.8: Chess games
- - Various esoteric chess rules / basic chess rules as well

-v0.9: Other esoteric games
- - Add 4 esoteric board games not found elsewhere on internet
+v0.9: Add more esoteric games

 Games to add:
- - Euchre
- - Poker(s) => save chips?
- - Risq
  - Chess with esoteric variations